nhrap-dev/export/README.md

 ## To Use

 Follow the steps below to run Batch Export.
-To ensure .py files run when double-clicked, right-click the .py file and go to Properties.
-Under the "General" tab next to "Opens With", make sure "python.exe" is selected.
-If not, click "Change" and select "python.exe" from your Python installation directory.

 It's recommended that if you want to rerun an HPR that you should delete or rename the previous run's output folder for that HPR.